ShiyuFan0820/CSLearningNote/BasicLearning/Basic_7_1_hash_map.md

 Advantage: Open address is simple to implement and requires less memory overhead as it does not involve storing additional pointers for linked list.

-Disadvantage: Result in clustering, because keys might bunch together inside the array while large proportions of it remains unoccupied, and resizing an open-addressed Hash Map can be complex, once the size is run out, the Hash Map would crash.
+Disadvantage: Result in clustering, because keys might bunch together inside the array while large proportions of it remains unoccupied, and open addressing may encounter difficulties when the Hash Map becomes densely populated, as finding an empty slot to resolve a collision can become increasingly challenging and resizing an open-addressed Hash Map can be complex, once the size is run out, the Hash Map would crash.

 2. Chaining